CPR is a strong advocate for federal and state policies that support opportunities for real work for real wages for people with disabilities.

 In addition, CPR is scrutinizing the states’ implementation of the Achieving a Better Life Experience (ABLE) Act that allows people with disabilities to work, maintain savings accounts and retain eligibility for critical healthcare and community services provided through Medicaid.
 In the past, many individuals were forced to pass on work opportunities in order to qualify for Medicaid services.
 Presently, many states are establishing ABLE accounts so people with disabilities can have savings accounts exceeding $2,000 and still be eligible for Medicaid, as long as they use the savings for services not covered by Medicaid, such as education, housing and transportation.
 Visit ABLE’s website.

 CPR continues to work with attorneys and advocates across the nation on promoting opportunities for employment for individuals with disabilities.
+It has launched initiatives in several states to transform employment service systems, to end segregated employment programs, and to expand opportunities for Competitive Integrated Employment.

 Additional resources regarding employment of people with disabilities are available at: